saimouli/PIDcontroller/readme.md

 - gtest
 - gmock

+## Google Mock Testing

-A virtual generalPID class is created to test the mocking framework interfaces in C++ using gmock.
-The virtual functions are inherited by the PID class which re-defines the pure virtual computePID function.
+A virtual "generalPID" class is created to test the mocking framework interfaces in C++ using gmock.
+The virtual methods are inherited by the PID class where virtual computePID function is re-defined.

-In the ```mockgeneralPID.h``` file located in test folder all the functions used in gmocks are defined
+In the ```mockgeneralPID.h``` file located in test folder all the methods used in gmocks are defined and are given below:
 ```
 class mockgeneralPID : public generalPID {
  public: